FLAMEGPU/docs/flamegpu/modelspec.rst

 A spatially partitioned message scheme requires the specification of both a radius and a set of environment bounds.
 The ``radius`` represents the range in which message iteration will extend to (from its originating point).
 The environment bounds represent the size of the space which massages may exist within.
-If a message falls outside of the environment bounds then it will be bound to the nearest possible location within it.
+If a message falls outside of the environment bounds, then it will be bound to the nearest possible location within it.
 The space within the defined bounds is partitioned according to the radius with a total of ``P`` partitions in each dimension, where for each dimension;

 .. math::
     P = ceiling((max\_bound - min\_bound) / radius)

-The partitions dimensions are then used to construct a partition boundary matrix (an example of use within message iteration is provided in :ref:`Spatially Partitioned Message Iteration`) which holds the indices of messages within each area of partitioned space.
+The partition's dimensions are then used to construct a partition boundary matrix (an example of use within message iteration is provided in :ref:`Spatially Partitioned Message Iteration`) which holds the indices of messages within each area of partitioned space.
 The value of ``P`` must not exceed 62.5 million due to limitations on the size of stack memory.
 The value of ``P`` must be at least 3 in both the ``x`` and ``y`` axis, and at least ``1`` in the ``z`` axis, else a compilation error will occur.
-If the desired configuration does not meet these critera consider using Non Partitioned Messages.
+If the desired configuration does not meet these criteria, consider using Non Partitioned Messages.
 Spatially partitioned message iteration can then iterate a varying number of messages from a fixed number of adjacent partitions in partition space to ensure each message within the specified radius has been considered.
 When iterating messages, the environment is wrapped in the ``x`` and ``y`` axis to form a torus.
 No wrapping occurs in the ``z`` axis.